Dashboard

 Parameters:

-• cardData: Object containing the card information.
+• cardData: An object containing the card details.

-• base64IV: IV received from the API, in Base64 format.
+• base64IV: The IV from the API, in Base64 format.

 const cardData = {